 Mark A. Kirsch is a partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Kirsch is a trial lawyer whose practice focuses on complex securities, white collar, commercial and antitrust litigation.
-Mr. Kirsch served as Global Co-Chair of Gibson Dunn’s litigation practice from 2009-2014.
-Since then he has served as Co-Partner In Charge of the New York office.
+Mr. Kirsch serves on the Executive Committee of the Firm, and since 2015 has been Co-Partner In Charge of the New York Office.
+He previously served as Global Co-Chair of Gibson Dunn’s litigation practice from 2009-2014.

 Most recently Mr. Kirsch:

 - In December 2018, won a significant trial verdict for a Susquehanna fund and two senior executives after a bench trial asserting fraud claims in the $115 sale of Plimus to Great Hill.

 - In 2017, as the co-lead lawyer for Lynn Tilton, the “Diva of Distressed”, defeated the SEC after a three-week trial in the SEC’s ALJ court, where the ALJ dismissed all fraud and negligence charges against Ms. Tilton.

 - Obtained a rare reversal of a denial of summary judgment from the New York Appellate Division, on behalf of Trust Company of the West, on grounds the plaintiff hedge fund failed to establish loss causation in a case where TCW was the collateral manager for a large portfolio of mortgage-backed securities that failed to perform in the wake of the global financial crisis.
 TCW successfully argued the financial crisis caused the loss, not TCW’s management.

 - Obtained affirmance by the New Jersey Appellate Division of a dismissal from the bench after oral argument of a complaint against Merck challenging its tax disclosures.